42coders/workflows/README.md

 #### DataBusResource

-The DataBusResource lets you acces the Data from the DataBus.
+The DataBusResource lets you access the Data from the DataBus.
 This means all values which got set by a previous Task are access able here.

 ### Testing